Cytokinetics – Reldesemtiv

 Prior to the completion of the phase 3 trial, Cytokinetics also began a phase 2 trial of reldesemtiv, which had all the muscle benefits of tirasemtiv, but without the ability to cross the blood-brain barrier into the central nervous system and cause the unwanted side effects of dizziness and nausea.
 This was a large phase 2 clinical trial (over 400 participants) that had vastly improved tolerance but did not meet it’s goals of showing statistically significant slowing of breathing capacity, disease progression rate or muscle strength.
 However, as the dosing was only for 12 weeks and the trends were in the direction of a positive result, the interpretation is not necessarily that of a failed trial, but rather one that would need further testing to determine if reldesemtiv has value for treating ALS.

-Cytokinetics is currently planning a phase 3 clinical trial, beginning in 2021, called Clinical Outcomes Using Reldesemtiv on ALSFRS-R in a Global Evaluation of ALS (COURAGE-ALS), with a goal of enrolling 555 participants at sites across multiple countries.
-The SAC will provide updates to this information as it becomes available.
+Cytokinetics is currently recruiting for a phase 3 clinical trial, which began in 2021, called Clinical Outcomes Using Reldesemtiv on ALSFRS-R in a Global Evaluation of ALS (COURAGE-ALS), with a goal of enrolling 555 participants at sites across multiple countries.
+For further information visit https://www.courage-als.com

 Currently there is no knowledge as to whether reldesemtiv works to improve muscle function or slow disease progression in ALS.
 Results from the reldesemtiv phase 2 clinical trial show increased tolerance and safety compared to tirasemtiv.
 The potentially promising results on disease progression, breathing function and muscle strength will require the forthcoming phase 3 clinical trial to confirm any potential significance.